skip to content

 One to one supervision

-Supervisions with module coordinators or their regular supervisors give the student the opportunity to discuss general and specific issues in the conduct of the course.
-A supervisor, possibly but not necessarily the same one, will also be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
+Meetings with module coordinators or the dissertation supervisor give the student the opportunity to discuss general and specific issues in the conduct of the course.
+A supervisor will be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
 Supervisions provide the student with an opportunity to seek academic information and advice and a forum to monitor students' progress.

 Students can normally expect to have around 6-8 supervision sessions per year depending on the nature of their course and dissertation.